athos/sweet-array/README.md

 ## Rationale

-Clojure has built-in support for Java arrays and provides a small set of facilities for manipulating them, including `make-array`, `aget` and `aset`.
+Clojure has built-in support for Java arrays and provides a set of facilities for manipulating them, including `make-array`, `aget`, `aset` and so on.
-However, some of its difficulties like the following tend to lead users to write verbose or unexpectedly inefficient code:
+However, some of their difficulties like the following tend to lead users to write verbose or unexpectedly inefficient code:

-- Need to use different constructor functions for different types and array dimensions
+- Need to use different constructor functions for different types and dimensionalities
-- Clojure compiler sometimes does not know the static type of arrays and may generate inefficient bytecode (especially for multi-dimensional arrays)
+- Clojure compiler sometimes does not know the static type of arrays and may emit inefficient bytecode (especially for multi-dimensional arrays)
 - Array type hints tend to be cryptic (e.g. `[[D`, `[Ljava.lang.String;`, etc.) and occasionally pretty hard for humans to write manually

 These issues have been pointed out by various Clojurians out there in the past: